techbrett/OfficeDocs-SkypeForBusiness/Teams/includes/set-up-resource-account-steps.md

 4. In the **Edit resource account** pane, you can edit **Display name**, **Resource account type**, and **Voice routing policy**.
 By choosing a Voice routing policy, you are assigning that policy to the resource account.
 For more information on call routing policies, see [Managing call routing policies for direct routing](#manage-voice-routing-policies)
 5. Select **Save**.

 ### PowerShell

-You can create a resource account with the New-CsOnlineApplicationInstance PowerShell cmdlet.
-For more information, see [New-CsOnlineApplicationInstance](/powershell/module/teams/new-csonlineapplicationinstance).
+You can edit a resource account with the PowerShell cmdlet, [Set-CsOnlineApplicationInstance](/powershell/module/teams/set-csonlineapplicationinstance).

 ## Assign a license